irishav181/Excel_Project/README.md

-# Sales Report

-	1. Customer Performance Report:
+##Customer Performance Report:
 Create a detailed analysis of customer performance over the years, highlighting sales figures and growth percentages.
-	2. Market Performance and Sales Targets Comparison:
+##Market Performance and Sales Targets Comparison:
  Conduct a comprehensive comparison between market performance and sales targets, providing insights into the success of sales strategies.

-# Finance Report

-	1. Profit and Loss (P&L) Reports by Fiscal Year and Months:
+##Profit and Loss (P&L) Reports by Fiscal Year and Months:
 		○ Generate Profit and Loss reports categorized by fiscal year and months to evaluate financial performance over different time frames.
-	2. Profit and Loss (P&L) Reports by Markets:
+##Profit and Loss (P&L) Reports by Markets:
 		○ Create Profit and Loss reports categorized by markets to aid in benchmarking against industry peers and previous periods.

 ## Lessons Learned: